(523671) 2013 FZ27

-' (provisional designation ') is a trans-Neptunian object located in the Kuiper belt in the outermost region of the Solar System, approximately 570 km in diameter.
+' is a trans-Neptunian object located in the Kuiper belt in the outermost region of the Solar System, approximately 570 km in diameter.
 It was discovered on 16 March 2013, by American astronomers Scott Sheppard and Chad Trujillo at the CTIO in Chile.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image it in 2026, which should determine if it has significantly sized moons.